Wind-WindKids/winding/samples/sophieandwind/ice.md

 It wasn’t angry, just cold.
 She stood and walked to the far side of the park without looking back.

+Her book was still open, face-down where she’d left it.
-Wind sat there, his mind blank, the echo of her words hanging in the air.
+The echo of her words stayed in the air.

 --
 sunday_flight: spread, landscape-oriented